ChairOfStructuralMechanicsTUM/Mechanics_Apps/DevelopmentGuideline.md

 ```

 ### Legend: `LatexLegend`
-`LatexSlider` renders everything provided in the `items` attribute as LaTeX math mode code.
-Use `max_label_width` to specify the width of the legend box, as the automatic calculation is not yet implementd.
+`LatexLegend` renders everything provided in the `items` attribute as LaTeX math mode code.
+Use `max_label_width` to specify the width of the legend box, as the automatic calculation is not yet implemented.
 Example:
 ```python
 legend = LatexLegend(items=[
     ("\\text{Solution part: }\\frac{1}{2}\\cosh(\\lambda\\xi)", [data1]),